Volga Finns: Merya

 In the 6th century Jordanes mentioned them briefly (as Merens); later the Primary Chronicle described them in more detail.
 Soviet archaeologists believed that the capital of the Merya was Sarskoe Gorodishche near the bank of the Nero Lake to the south of Rostov.
-It is likely that they were peacefully assimilated by the East Slavs after their territory became incorporated into Kievan Rus' in the 10th century.
+The annalists also mention the Merya people in connection with some notable events: in 859 they were taxed by the Vikings, and in 862 they took part in the battle against them.
+In 882 they accompanied Oleg to Kiev, where he established his power, and in 907 they were among the participants in Oleg's Byzantine campaign.
+In 1235, the Friar Julian sets out to visit the Hungarians who remain in the east.
+In his second travelogue, he mentions that the Tatars have conquered a country called Merovia.

 One hypothesis classifies the Merya as a western branch of the Mari people rather than as a separate tribe.
 Their ethnonyms are basically identical, Merya being a Russian transcription of the Mari self-designation, Мäрӹ (Märӛ).

 The unattested Merya language is traditionally assumed to have been a member of the Volga-Finnic group.
 This view has been challenged: Eugene Helimski supposes that the Merya language was closer to the "northwest" group of Finno-Ugric (Balto-Finnic and Sami), and Gábor Bereczki supposes that the Merya language was a part of the Balto-Finnic group.

-The Meryans were stated to have fought with the Bolghars in wars against Tatars.
+The Meryans were stated to have fought with the Bulgars in wars against Tatars.

 Some of the inhabitants of several districts of Kostroma and Yaroslavl oblasts present themselves as Meryan, although in recent censuses, they were registered as Russians.
 The modern Merya people have their websites displaying their flag, coat of arms and national anthem, and participate in discussions on the subject in Finno-Ugric networks.

 2010 saw the release of the film Ovsyanki (literal translation: 'The Buntings', English title: Silent Souls), based on the novel of the same name, devoted to the imagined life of modern Merya (or Meadow Mari) people.

 In the early 21st century, a new type of social movement, the so-called "Merya Ethnofuturism", has emerged.
 It is distributed across central regions of Russia, for example, in Moscow, Pereslavl-Zalessky, Kostroma Oblast, and Plyos.
 In May 2014, the New Gallery in the city of Ivanovo opened the art project mater Volga, Sacrum during the "Night of Museums".
 In October 2014, a presentation of "Merya Language" was held at the III Festival of Languages at Novgorod University.